Lifted Impreza Hatchback – 3 Tips on How to Build it Right

 Today on our review we have an awesome lifted Impreza Hatchback owned by Ryan Miller from Spokane, Washington.
 From the first look at the pictures of his car, you realize that it must be very fun to drive.
 Improved clearance and larger off-road tires with grippy thread open up a lot of new roads and possibilities to enjoy driving.

 Thanks to the famous four-wheel drive system and capable boxer engines Subaru has developed a huge following throughout the world.
 Successful rally racing career has popularized Impreza models to the maximum.
-Nearly any local car meet gathers dozens of Subies modified to beat anyone on the road, but some of their owners just don’t want sticking with concrete roads, and why not doing so?
+Nearly any local car meet gathers dozens of Subies modified to beat anyone on the road, but some of their owners just don’t want sticking with concrete roads.

 Lifted Impreza Hatchback on ofroad wheels 2